SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 #### DataMiner Cube: External user authentication via SAML \[21027\]\[ID_22838\]\[23112\]

-DataMiner Cube now supports external user authentication via Security Assertion Markup Lan­guage (SAML).
+DataMiner Cube now supports external user authentication via Security Assertion Markup Language (SAML).

 A Cube user trying to log in to a DataMiner Agent using external authentication via SAML will be redirected to a webpage on a third-party server.
 That server will authenticate the user and return a SAML response to DataMiner Cube, which will forward it to the DataMiner Agent.
 Depending on the authentication result in that response, the Agent will then either grant or deny the user access.